JaxGaussianProcesses/GPJax/docs/sharp_bits.md

 Famously, a regular Gaussian process model (as detailed in [our regression notebook](examples/regression.py)) will scale cubically in the number of data points.
-Consequently, if you try to fit your Gaussian process model to data set containing more than several thousand data points, then you will likely incur a significant computational overhead.
+Consequently, if you try to fit your Gaussian process model to a data set containing more than several thousand data points, then you will likely incur a significant computational overhead.
 In such cases, we recommend using Sparse Gaussian processes to alleviate this issue.